fauteuil/element-visible-percentage/README.md

 # element-visible-percentage
-Get the visible vertical percentage of a page element.
+Get the percentage of the height of an Element currently within the viewport.